praclet/ctf_osint/challenges/level00/wandering_wandre/wandering_wandre.md

 Your phone is ringing.
 The call is from a field agent.
 She has an urgent mission for you:

 "Hi!
-One of my source, Edward Snowcrash, told me that 'le Grand Architecte du Tout' was lurking around Station F.
+One of my sources, Edward Snowcrash, told me that 'le Grand Architecte du Tout' was lurking around Station F.
-Ed saw the hacker writing a message under a firemen sign and took a picture, but unfortunately the picture seems truncated.
+Ed saw the hacker write a message under a firemen sign and took a picture, but unfortunately the picture seems truncated.
 Can you find the whole message?"

 <p align="center">